 The lesson is clear:

-When you modernise EUC with a predictive mindset, you not only cut costs, you build trust, improve productivity and free your IT teams to focus on higher-value work.
+When you modernise EUC with a predictive mindset, you not only cut costs, but also build trust, improve productivity and free your IT teams to focus on higher-value work.